CruelKernel/samsung-exynos9820/README.md

   os_patch_level of your current level.
 If you use the default samsung kernel then you can check the date in "Software information" > "Android security patch level".
   If you use a custom kernel then you need to extract the date from it's boot.img (nemesis kernel uses "2099-12").
-To extrat the date you can backup the kernel to obtain boot.img, and use, for example, [AIK from osm0sis](https://forum.xda-developers.com/showthread.php?t=2073775) to check the date of the image.
+To extract the date you can backup the kernel and obtain boot.img.
+Next use, for example, [AIK from osm0sis](https://forum.xda-developers.com/showthread.php?t=2073775) to check the date of the image.
 After that you need to add the line os_patch_level="\<your date\>" to the main.yml cruel configuration and rebuild it.
   See the next section if you want to rebuild the kernel.